Aether700/Comp371Project/Comp371Project/Readme.txt

 filled in "batch" is flushed and drawn to the screen before continuing to process input otherwise the renderer is flushed at the end of every frame.

+NOTE FOR ASSIGNMENT 2: Madeleine and Jamil Hirsch partially completed their individual parts, but did not implement point lighting or lighting-only-on-selection.
+As the previous directional lighting interferes with seeing the point light effects, their light code has been disabled.

 The models are color coded as following

 Jamil Hanchian: Red